 By Maria Mulder, Third Year, Spanish and Portuguese

-The Croft Magazine // In our eighth pin drop, we go on the ground in Kaunas with Year Abroad student Maria Mulder, who's from a country under the threat of Russian incursion.
+The Croft Magazine // In our fourth pin drop, we go on the ground in Coimbra with Year Abroad student Maria Mulder, currently studying at a university.
+Portugal is facing a snap election after the minority government collapsed.